EchoSign Licensing Terms

 7. PRIVACY, INFORMATION SECURITY, AND COMPLIANCE

 7.1 Sensitive Personal Information.
 Customer represents and warrants that it will not use the On-demand Services to collect, process, or store sensitive personal information of children under the age of 13 (including any personal information as defined by child protection laws).

 7.2 Compliance with Laws.
 Customer is responsible for complying with (including giving any notifications, obtaining any consents and making any disclosures required under) applicable privacy, security, electronic signature and data protection laws, guidelines, regulations or industry standards or codes.

 7.3 Storage and Retention of Customer Data.
 Adobe will store Customer Data so long as the size of that storage is not disproportionate, unreasonable or needlessly burdensome in Adobe’s discretion.
-However, Customer Data may be deleted if Customer fails to pay Fees due under this Agreement or if Customer instructs Adobe to do so, or if required by law.
+However, Customer Data may be deleted if Customer fails to pay Fees due under this Agreement, if Customer instructs Adobe to do so, or if required by law.
 Notwithstanding the foregoing, Audit Logs may be retained indefinitely by Adobe.
 Adobe may embed an Audit Log into the applicable Electronic Document; store Audit Logs on its servers; and make available an Audit Log to each party to an Electronic Document.
 If Customer requires Adobe to delete Customer Data related to the End User, Customer must: (1) Notify the End User(s); and (2) Provide the End User(s) a copy of the Customer Data if the End User would have otherwise had access to the Customer Data.